sandiegopython/test-driven-django-development/tutorials/03-views.rst

         model = Entry

-Finally we need to create the ``get_absolute_url()`` function which should return the entry detail URL for each entry.
+Let's look at how to create the ``get_absolute_url()`` function which should return the individual, absolute entry detail URL for each blog entry.
 We should create a test first.
 Let's add the following test to our ``EntryModelTest`` class:

 .. code-block:: python